typedb/typedb-docs/0001-typedb/02-dev/05-read.md

 #### Limit the results

-Use the `limit` keyword followed by the maximum number of results to limit the number of results returned.
+Use the `limit` keyword followed by a positive integer to limit the number of results returned.

 <!-- test-ignore -->
 ```typeql